Intellectual

 - IP-related student groups include the Fashion Law Society, Fordham Sports Law Forum, the Information Law Society, and the Media and Entertainment Law Society.

-- The Center on Law and Information Policy’s research was relied upon by the California Department of Justice in drafting the California Consumer Privacy Act Regulations.
+- Research conducted by the Center on Law and Information Policy (CLIP) was relied upon by the California Department of Justice in drafting the California Consumer Privacy Act Regulations.

 - The IP Institute’s annual Fordham Intellectual Property Law and Policy Conference draws hundreds of IP practitioners, judges, academics, and policymakers from around the world every year.